Jwana24/lesnacs/README.md

 ### What's in this application ?

-It's a multiple website :
+It's a multiple pages website :

 - in general :